 |The Missing Link|

 I can now clip the hook onto the tripod bolt's D-ring so that the sling is attached to the camera bottom like the Black Rapid strap, instead of the strap mounting post on the side.
-This arrangement allows me to leave the tripod plate attached to camera so I can switch from straps to tripod very easily.
+This arrangement allows me to leave the tripod plate attached to camera so I can switch from strap to tripod very easily.
 (By the way, if your tripod plate doesn't have a bolt with a D-ring, you can buy a replacement bolt from Amazon for cheap and retrofit it onto your current tripod plate.)